ucla-beyond-slide-library/DAH101/Chapter2.md

 ---
 layout: page
-title: Chapter 2 Scoping and Structuring Your Work - Data, Metadata, and Project Management
+title: 2.
+Scoping and Structuring Your Work - Data, Metadata, and Project Management
 ---
 2.1 Readings